carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 Each masterclass is supplemented with technical resources and learning opportunities that can be used by project supervisors or senior researchers in guiding the learning and application of skills by other researchers in their teams.

-### Do I need to be a Biomedical researcher to attend this course?
+### Do I need to be a Biomedical researcher to attend this workshop?

 > **The short answer is no!**
 >